Questa Farmers Market is a program of Localogy, a 501(c)3 non-profit organization located in Questa, NM.

 The QFM is a regulated and authorized market able to accept SNAP/EBT benefits, participate in the Double-up Food Bucks program, as well as WIC and the Senior Nutrition Program.
 Our participation makes local produce available, and equitable for all community members, supporting the overall health of people, and place.
 Additionally, these benefit programs make small-scale local agriculture sustainable by assuring produce vendors a market base, and a level exchange.

 Our authorized farmers market must sell more local produce than anything else (as per USDA guidelines).
 With this mission, the QFM creates an outlet for small farms and gardens.
 We support makers and entrepreneurs (e.g., artists, bakers, jelly makers) as well, although the ratio of fresh fruits, vegetables, and food staples to other goods must always be higher.
 You can learn more here https://www.fns.usda.gov/snap/eligible-food-items.

-Vendors, Questa and the surrounding community, and visitors make this market possible.
+All our vendors, Questa and the surrounding communities, and our visitors ~ each of you make this market possible.

 Gaea McGahee, Market Manager – handles questions about SNAP / double-up-food-bucks / WIC and Senior Nutrition Program Checks + promotes & advertises, & recruits vendors, + preseason coordination

 Alex Romero, Market volunteer – vendor/baker, promotes & recruits vendors

 Wendy Medina, Market volunteer – handles questions about food permits / commercial kitchen locations, vendor/baker/pro-tortilla-maker, promotes & recruits vendors